KWright16/BE-northcoders-news/README.md

 # Returns a JSON object with the profile data for the specified user.
 ```

-All get requests that serve up artices also supply a comment count
+All get requests that serve up articles also supply a comment count

 ## Running the tests

 To run the tests type

 ```
 npm test
 ```

 into the command line.

 ### Test break down

 ```
 GET
 ```

-These tests test that the controllers serve up the relavent end points.
-Tests are also provided to check that errors are being handled appropraitely.
+These tests test that the controllers serve up the relevant end points.
+Tests are also provided to check that errors are being handled appropriately.
 Tests are supplied to test handling of 400 'bad requests' and 404 'item not found'.

 ```
 POST PATCH DELETE
 ```

 Tests are provided to check that the responses are being served up correctly after the relevent action has completed
 Tests are also provided to check that the comment counts are working correctly.

 ## Hosting

-This API is hosted on Heroku on the followinig link, while the database is hosted on MLab
+This API is hosted on Heroku on the following link, while the database is hosted on MLab

 ```
 https://young-savannah-18120.herokuapp.com
 ```